 - Unencrypted traffic flow between the device and the router

-Is it worth putting a VPN on my router in Canada?
+Is it worth putting a VPN on my router?

 Yes, you should use a VPN on the router if multiple devices require a reliable, consistent, and safe VPN connection.
 You will not have to perform manual configurations on each device, which is ideal in an office environment.

-Router VPN is useful for devices that have to be only connected to the VPN server and not the basic connection in Canada.
+Router VPN is useful for devices that have to be only connected to the VPN server and not the basic connection.
 Moreover, router VPN supports devices that don’t have VPN compatibility.
 Even it works on operating systems with VPN app incompatibility.